ichortower/SecretNoteFramework/docs/author-guide.md

 ## Introduction

-Secret Note Framework interacts with other mods by providing a data asset for them to edit.
+Secret Note Framework works for other mods by providing a data asset for them to edit.
 At this time, other mods are expected to use Content Patcher or SMAPI's Content API to perform their edits; in the future, I may provide content pack support and/or a C# API, but those are not supported yet.